cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/shells/connect-db-servers.md

 * Accessing the server directly via SSH and then logging in using terminal commands
 * Using a desktop database client

+(If you need help connecting your application code to your database via a connection string, consult our [database management guide](/maestro/how-to-guides/databases/database-management.html#connecting-your-app-to-your-db-in-maestro).

 ## Via SSH